-The Dude Abides: 'The Big Lebowski' Limited-Edition Prints Released
+Get Your Hands on 'The Big Lebowski' Limited-Edition Prints - Mandatory

 Photo: The Big Lebowski (Classic Stills/Universal Brand Development)

 Classic Stills, a Los Angeles and London-based publisher of rare and iconic photographs, has partnered with Universal Brand Development to release a limited-edition collection of stills from the beloved film, The Big Lebowski.
-This will be the first time stills from the Coen brothers classic will be available as gallery-quality fine art prints.
+This will be the first time stills from the Coen brothers‘ classic will be available as gallery-quality fine art prints.
 You can check out the prints now in the gallery below!

-Roundup: 20 Years of Knowing The Dude(s) From ‘The Big Lebowski’ Has Vastly Improved Our Lives
+Relive The Memories: The Best Moments And Quotes From ‘The Big Lebowski’

-The 1998 comedy-thriller written and directed by Joel and Ethan Coen, stars Jeff Bridges as The Dude, John Goodman, Steve Buscemi, and Julianne Moore.
-The story follows The Dude and his bowling buddies on a journey that blends unforgettable characters, kidnapping, a case of mistaken identity and White Russians.
+The 1998 comedy-thriller written and directed by Joel and Ethan Coen stars Jeff Bridges as The Dude as well as John Goodman, Steve Buscemi, and Julianne Moore.
+The story follows The Dude and his bowling buddies on a journey that blends unforgettable characters, kidnapping, a case of mistaken identity, and White Russians.

 “We are beyond excited to offer these iconic images as limited-edition fine art prints for the first time,” said CEO Rene Freling.
 “Fans will finally be able to let The Dude abide in their homes.”